Nozom1466/nozom1466.github.io/content/learning/LLM/COS597G-22-Encoder-Decoder-Models.md

 Prefix LMs resembles BERT for classification tasks when you feeding the model with tasks like: `I hate pigeons. hypothesis: My feelings towards pigeons are filled with animosity. target:` (Of course!
 Didn't see why the author are adding this paragraph ...).
 Attention masking seems to be an interesting topic, which involves many other memory-efficient or computing-efficient methods (paged attention for vllm?).

-{{< figure src="https://dkharazi.github.io/88459ae93dd4af11a69cab297fec5dbd/t5training.png" width="800" caption="Schematics of the Transformer architecture variants we consider.
+{{< figure src="https://dkharazi.github.io/88459ae93dd4af11a69cab297fec5dbd/t5training.png" width="800" caption="Figure 6.
+Schematics of the Transformer architecture variants we consider.
 In this diagram, blocks represent elements of a sequence and lines represent attention visibility.
 Different colored groups of blocks indicate different Transformer layer stacks.
 Dark grey lines correspond to fully-visible masking and light grey lines correspond to causal masking.
 We use “.” to denote a special end-of-sequence token that represents the end of a prediction.
 The input and output sequences are represented as x and y respectively.
 Left: A standard encoder-decoder architecture uses fullyvisible masking in the encoder and the encoder-decoder attention, with causal masking in the decoder.
 Middle: A language model consists of a single Transformer layer stack and is fed the concatenation of the input and target, using a causal mask throughout.
 Right: Adding a prefix to a language model corresponds to allowing fully-visible masking over the input." align="center">}}

 Here the authors mentioned criterions in selecting models, condidering these models are in different architectures and parameters.
 We suppose two models are equivalent if they have the same parameter @P@ or the same computational cost @C@.
 Consider an *encoder-decoder model* with @L + L@ layers, @P + P@ parameters and a *language model*(decoder) with @2L@ layers and @2P@ parameters.
 The parameters are approximately the same for these models but the **computation cost** of *language model* is approx. twice of that in *encoder-decoder* model.
 Because the latter has to deal with both input squence and output sequence but the former deal with inputs and outputs separately. (has lots to do with sequence length ...).
 Theresfore, they select:
 - e-d, L + L -> 2P, M flops